gsasansol/GirlScript-Asansol/components/articles/artificial-intelligence/artificial-intelligence.markdown

     > of this would be Siri or the Amazon echo.

 -   **Computer vision:** CV has been on the rise in recent years,
-    > especially with the popularization of tesla, and its self driving
+    > especially with the popularization of tesla, and its self-driving
     > feature.
 It is the process wherein visual data such as from videos
-    > and images, and then processing it to take the appropriate action
+    > and images, and then processing them to take the appropriate action
     > on the obtained data.
 Powered by convolutional neural networks,
     > computer vision has applications in photo tagging on social media,
     > radiology imaging in healthcare, and self-driving cars within the